Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Hawk-Dove game

-As we saw before, this happens because at infinite noise, all strategy pairs become equi-probable and hence we get $\langle U \rangle$ as average of four payoffs in the payoff matrix (\ref{chickengamematrix}).
-Since $s>r>0$, taking zero noise (i.e., $\beta \xrightarrow{} \infty$ or, $T\xrightarrow{}0$) limit, we get average payoff per player as
+As we saw before, this happens because, at infinite noise, all strategy pairs become equiprobable.
+Hence, we get $\langle U \rangle$ as the average of four payoffs in the payoff matrix (\ref{chickengamematrix}).
+Since $s>r>0$, taking zero noise (i.e., $\beta \xrightarrow{} \infty$ limit, we get average payoff per player as

-For a $1D$ chain of players where nearest neighbours are engaged in Hawk-Dove game, this isn't correct as there is no way every player can get an average payoff of $r$.
-Additionally, we see game magnetisation being $1$ in zero noise limit indicating all players choose $Hawk$ strategy which should give us average payoff per player as $s$ instead.
-Average payoff here is largest payoff in payoff matrix and does not match with Nash equilibrium of game.
-Hence DE model fails to give plausible results for Hawk-Dove game in zero noise limit.
-This will be further analysed in Sec.~\ref{Chicken-Analysis} analysis.
+It is incorrect for a $1D$ chain of players where the nearest neighbours are engaged in the Hawk-Dove game, as there is no way every player can get an average payoff of $r$.
+Additionally, we see game magnetization being $1$ in zero noise limit indicating all players choose the $Hawk$ strategy, which should give us the average payoff per player as $s$ instead.
+The average payoff here is the largest in the payoff matrix and does not match the game's Nash equilibrium.
+Hence, the DE model fails to give plausible results for the Hawk-Dove game in the zero noise limit.